qubit07/bluetooth-discovery/README.md

 # Bluetooth Discovery

-Build on Python 3 with PyBluez.
+Build on Python 3 with PyBluez and SQLite3.

 # Usage on Raspberry Pi